nufke/node-lox-mqtt-gateway/README.md

 ### Receiving state changes of the Loxone Miniserver and broadcast them to MQTT

-To receive actual states of controls and other element, you need to subscribe to the following topic:
+To receive actual states of controls and other elements, you need to subscribe to the following topic:

 ```
-mqtt_prefix/<serialnr>/<uuid>/states/#
+<mqtt_prefix>/<serialnr>/<uuid>/states/#
 ```

 The `serialnr` of your Miniserver and the `uuid` of the control or state can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.